Criticism of the United Nations: Alleged support for Palestinian militancy

 According to Dore Gold, Alan Dershowitz, and Robert S. Wistrich, the United Nations has a long history of elevating what it calls "national liberation movements," armed groups who commit violence against civilians to achieve political goals, virtually to the status of civilians.
 In 1974 and again in 1988, the UN invited Yasser Arafat to address the General Assembly.
 Alan Dershowitz accused the UN of allowing states that sponsor terrorism to sit on the Security Council.
 These visits legitimized the PLO without it "having to renounce terrorism."

-In July 1976, Palestinian and German terrorists hijacked an Air France plane headed from France to Israel, landed it in Uganda, and threatened to kill the civilian hostages.
-Ugandan dictator Idi Amin provided sanctuary for the terrorists in the Entebbe airport.
+In July 1976, Palestinian and German militants hijacked an Air France plane headed from France to Israel, landed it in Uganda, and threatened to kill the civilian hostages.
+Ugandan dictator Idi Amin provided sanctuary for the militants in the Entebbe airport.
 After Israel raided the Ugandan airport and rescued most of the hostages, United Nations Secretary-General Kurt Waldheim condemned Israel for the violation of "Ugandan sovereignty."

 Alan Dershowitz stated that while Tibetan people, Kurds, and Turkish Armenians all desire "national liberation," the United Nations has only officially recognized Palestinian claims to "national liberation" and allows representatives of the Palestinian cause to speak at the UN.
-The difference between the three groups and the Palestinians is that the Palestinians use terrorism as a tactic for getting their voice heard, while the Tibetans and Turkish Armenians do not.
+The difference between the three groups, according to Alan Dershowitz, and the Palestinians is that the Palestinians use terrorism as a tactic for getting their voice heard, while the Tibetans and Turkish Armenians do not.
 The UN, according to Dershowitz, favors "national liberation" groups who practice terrorism above those who do not, including those people who have been under more brutal occupation for a longer time (such as Tibetans).
 Dershowitz has accused the UN of allowing its refugee camps in the Palestinian territories to be used as terrorist bases.